 Simple English definitions for legal terms

-Read a random definition: performance
+Read a random definition: achieve

 The McNaghten Rule is a test used to determine if someone is legally insane when they commit a crime.
 To be considered legally insane, the person must not have known what they were doing or that it was wrong at the time of the crime.
 For example, if someone believed that God wanted them to hurt someone, they may not be held responsible for their actions.